Sustainability reporting

 A key perspective in the Sustain project is, despite the regulative frameworks outlined above, the radical under-specification of exactly what aspects of the companies’ activities are covered, how to operationalize what data to underpin and for whom sustainability reporting is relevant and how (beyond complying with national and regional regulation).

-If anything solid is supposed to melt into air, sustainability reporting appears to works in the opposite way in the sense of making (more) solid what seems (almost like) air, viz. the notion of ‘sustainability’.
+If anything, solid is supposed to melt into air, sustainability reporting appears to work in the opposite way in the sense of making (more) solid what seems (almost like) air, viz. the notion of ‘sustainability’.
 As such, sustainability reporting may be understood as an expression of what scholars have characterized as the audit society (Strathern 2000) or broader tendencies towards the discounting of the future (Doganova 2024).
 Several have voiced critical perspectives about the nature of accounting practices.
-For instance, Power (1997) portrays the practices of accounting as largely symbolic hence ‘rituals’.
+For instance, Power (1997) portrays the practices of accounting as largely symbolic, hence referring to them as ‘rituals’.

 While relevant, the Sustain project in contrast explores how much more than empty gestures sustainability reporting is.
 Understood as involving the quantification of the qualitative, the project expores how approximations of sustainability, beyond the formal and symbolic, may gain significance and relevance for particular stakeholders for particular purposes (Monteiro 2022).